FarmBot: History

 In March 2014 Aronson began working on the project full-time funded by a grant from the Shuttleworth Foundation.
-Firmware developer Tim Evers and software developer Rick Carlino later joined the project as core developers and the open source community Farmbot.cc was created to support the development of the project.
+Firmware developer Tim Evers and software developer Rick Carlino later joined the project as core developers.
+Rory Aronson created the company Farmbot.io to provide hardware kits and software services and to serve as a funding source to maintain the open source community.